+ REMEMBRANCE +

 Edward Reilly, Sr., LV - Eminence gris who built my parent's home

-Marian Reilly, LV - Memorable for an elegant party entirely by candlelight
+Marian Reilly, LV - zaftig hostess and singer who gave parties entirely by candlelight

 Joe Reindel - Immaculata High School classmate - 2011

-Anne-Amenta Reiter, ALOC - brilliant soprano, who starred in my ALOC Showboat
+Anne-Amenta Reiter, ALOC - brilliant soprano, starred in my ALOC Showboat

 Raymond Reno, PhD - GU Professor who directed and starred in classic plays